Jun 06, 2024

 There is something very freeing about being given a KG bag of LEGO® bricks and seeing what your imagination comes up with.
 Our colleagues at WeBuyBricks recently undertook the challenge and the results were surprisingly impressive.
 For children with SEN, the limitless possibilities of playing with LEGO® bricks often allows them to release tension and shake their aloofness.
 Once children get going, it’s hard for them to stop so it’s a great way to improve concentration skills alongside subtle cognitive thinking.

-LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site
+LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorise or endorse this site